Chin Liew Ten

-Chin Liew Ten FAHA FASSA, also known as C. L. Ten, is Emeritus Professor of Philosophy and former Head of the Philosophy Department at the National University of Singapore.
+Chin Liew Ten FAHA FASSA, also known as C. L. Ten, is an Australian philosopher.
+He is an emeritus Professor of Philosophy and former Head of the Philosophy Department at the National University of Singapore.
 Before that, he was Professor of Philosophy (Personal Chair) and Acting Head of the School of Philosophy, Linguistics, and Bioethics at Monash University, Australia.

 Biography

 He was born in Malaysia, and is a graduate of the former University of Malaya (now National University of Singapore) in Singapore and of the London School of Economics.
-In 1967 he was a Recognized Student in Oxford University under the supervision of H. L. A. Hart.
 He was elected a Fellow of the Australian Academy of the Humanities in 1989, and a Fellow of the Academy of Social Sciences in Australia in 2000.